-In FY2024, a series of workshop was carried out to reassess the concerns of our stakeholders and changes to our business and value chain to determine the relevant material topics.
-Based on the material topics identified, we prioritised the topics based on the importance to stakeholders and impact to the Group.
+In FY2025, Management conducted a reassessment of the material topics identified in FY2024 and presented the findings to the SC.
+The SC concurred with Management's assessment, confirming that the material topics remain relevant and applicable.
+Based on the material topics identified, we prioritised the topics based on the importance of stakeholders and impact to the Group.

 Our internal controls and risk management practices across our value chain guide us in improving our sustainability practices while strengthening our long-term growth.
-Although our efforts are influenced by project complexity, we are committed to enhance the positive effects of our projects and avoid or mitigate the negative ones.
+Although our efforts are influenced by project complexity, we are committed to enhancing the positive effects of our projects and avoid or mitigate the negative ones.
 Due to the nature of the property development business, which typically has a large environmental footprint, we have placed a strong focus on health and safety standards as well as environmental management best practices.

-OUR SUSTAINABILITY FOCUS AREA
+SUSTAINABILITY FOCUS AREAS